mhtefe/imageProcessing/README.md

 "# imageProcessing"

-I'll try to gather code snippets by citing the developer in order to develop a better understanding on some issues.
+I'll try to gather code snippets by citing the developer for better understanding on some issues and planning to fill the gaps on some issues.

 So far, the topics are: